barthollomew/flashgen/README.md

 ## FlashGen

-FlashGen is a command-line tool that turns PDF slide decks into concise summaries and flashcards using the latest ChatGPT API (gpt-4o-mini).
+FlashGen is a command-line tool that turns PDF slide decks into concise summaries and flashcards using the latest ChatGPT API (gpt-4o-mini by default).
 It is built for students who need quick study material from large batches of slides.

 ### Features
 - **Bulk PDF Processing**: Process multiple PDFs in a single directory to generate summaries and flashcards.
 - **Customizable Output**: Choose between generating summaries, flashcards, or both.
 - **Intelligent Chunking**: Automatically splits PDF content into manageable chunks for more effective summarization and flashcard generation.
-- **Easy CLI Interface**: Simple command-line interface powered by Click for ease of use.
+- **Token-aware chunking**: Uses `tiktoken` to keep requests within model limits with configurable overlap.
-- **Structured Flashcards**: Uses JSON-mode Chat Completions for reliable `Front`/`Back` cards.
+- **Structured Flashcards**: Uses JSON-mode Chat Completions with a text fallback for reliable `Front`/`Back` cards.
+- **Per-PDF and combined outputs**: Chunk-level files plus per-PDF rollups and combined CSV/TXT across the entire batch.
+- **Easy CLI Interface**: Simple command-line interface powered by Click with model/temperature/chunk-size knobs.

 ### Usage